Halton General Hospital

 - Around 225 operations a week were carried out at Halton over the last year

-- The minor injuries unit sees around 20,000 patients every year and is open from 9am to 10pm each day
+- The urgent care unit sees around 20,000 patients every year and is open from 7am to 10pm each day

 - There are four specialist operating theatres at the hospital - and a further four orthopaedic surgery theatres at the Cheshire and Merseyside Treatment Centre building